mongodb/docs/source/includes/list-table-events-response-document.rst

    * - ``eventTypeName``
      - string
-     - The type of event.

-       Possible values are:

-       .. include:: /includes/api/list-tables/alert-eventTypeNames.rst
+     - Human-readable label that indicates the :ref:`type of event
+       <event-type-values>`.

    * - ``groupId``
      - string